The process of starting your travel blog is one of the easiest parts of your blogging journey.

 This is only the case if you don’t quit after a few months (something that’s extremely common in the blog industry).

 On the other hand, with the right foundation and heaps of effort you can work your way to success as a travel blogger.

-Travel blogging isn’t all about writing blog posts and posting them to social media.
+Keep in mind that blogging isn’t all about writing blog posts and screwing around on social media.